Arthur Goldberg: Early life and education

-Goldberg was born and raised on West Side, Chicago, the youngest of eight children of Rebecca Perlstein and Joseph Goldberg, Orthodox Jewish immigrants from the Russian Empire.
+Goldberg was born on the West Side, Chicago, on August 8, 1908, the youngest of eight children of Rebecca Perlstein and Joseph Goldberg, Orthodox Jewish immigrants from the Russian Empire.
 His paternal line derived from a shtetl called Zenkhov, in Ukraine, while his mother's family was from Tetiev.
 Goldberg's father, a produce peddler, died in 1916, forcing Goldberg's siblings to quit school and go to work to support the family.
 As the youngest child, Goldberg was allowed to continue school, but worked jobs on the side, including as a vendor at Wrigley Field and as a library clerk, to help support his family.
 He was childhood friends with future professional boxer Jackie Fields.
 Goldberg attended classes and lectures at the Hull House, which aimed to educate recent European immigrants.
 He graduated from Harrison Technical High School at the age of 16.

 Goldberg's interest in the law was sparked by the noted murder trial in 1924 of Leopold and Loeb, two wealthy young Chicagoans who were spared the death penalty with the help of their high-powered defense attorney, Clarence Darrow.
 Goldberg attended the trial while he was a high school senior.
 Goldberg later pointed to the case as inspiration for his opposition to the death penalty on the bench, since he had seen how inequality of social status could lead to unfair application of the death penalty.
 Jewish Supreme Court Justices Louis Brandeis and Benjamin Cardozo also served as inspiration to Goldberg from a young age.

 Goldberg, who worked part time as a construction worker, took night courses at Crane Junior College of the City Colleges of Chicago and DePaul University.
 He later earned a B.S.L. (magna cum laude; 1929) and J.D.
 (1930) degrees from Northwestern University.
 Goldberg served as the Editor of the Illinois Law Review (now known as the Northwestern University Law Review) and helped Law Dean John Henry Wigmore write his third edition of the treatise on evidence.
 Goldberg graduated from Northwestern law school in just 2.5 years and with the highest academic record ever at Northwestern.
 Being just 21-years-old, he was too young to pass the Illinois Bar.
 However, he sued and successfully argued his own case to be admitted to the bar.

 In 1931, Goldberg married Dorothy Kurgans.
 They had one daughter, Barbara Goldberg Cramer, and one son, Robert M. Goldberg (an attorney in Anchorage, Alaska).
 He was the uncle of prolific blues rock keyboardist Barry Goldberg.